Solarleaf/Friend-Me/README.md

-# This is not the most current version of this project
+# This is not the most current version of this project.
+An updated version uses Firebase and a lot of different, improved features

 [![Flutter Build Web](https://github.com/ChicoState/Friend-Me/actions/workflows/main.yml/badge.svg)](https://github.com/ChicoState/Friend-Me/actions/workflows/main.yml)